analitiq-ai/analitiq/libs/analitiq/databases/README.md

 Usage of Relational Database Factory
 Loading a Database via the Factory
-You can use the create_database function from relational_database_factory.py to instantiate a database wrapper dynamically based on the db_type.
+You can use the connect function from relational_database_factory.py to instantiate a database wrapper dynamically based on the db_type.

 Example: PostgreSQL

 ```
-from analitiq.factories.relational_database_factory import create_database
+from analitiq.factories.relational_database_factory import connect

 # Parameters for PostgreSQL
 postgres_params = {